 According to the National Piano Foundation, Cristofori’s new instrument was named “gravicembalo col piano e forte” (roughly translated to “soft and loud keyboard instrument”).
 Eventually, it was shortened to “fortepiano” or “pianoforte,” and finally just “piano.”
 His earliest surviving instrument dates from 1720 and is on display at the Metropolitan Museum of Art in New York City.
 Despite many improvements during the past 300 years, it is truly astonishing to observe how similar Cristofori’s instruments are to the modern piano of today.

-The piano is a great starter instrument.
+When looking for piano lessons in Sarasota, the piano is a great starter instrument.
 From learning the basic theory terms and notes to figuring out simple melodies, studies have proven that playing the piano can increase creativity, improve coordination and lead to higher self-esteem.

 Songs are made up of chords, scales and sometimes arpeggios.
 By learning different combinations, you can play all different styles of music — and even create your own songs.

 Piano is not only a solo instrument, but is also great for accompanying vocalists, violinists, orchestras and bands — from classical, to blues and jazz, to rock and everything in between.
 Collaboration with friends and family is a great way to share your talents with others.

 It’s best to take a real-world approach to the piano.
 Today, many musicians are using charts, so your instructor may use a combination of charts, traditional exercises and ear training to instill musical freedom, proper finger movement and technique.
 You’ll learn to play chords and navigate the tonal center of the music.
 In this way, you’ll soon be able to play many contemporary and pop songs, or whatever style you choose..